|CFP closed at||January 22, 2019 08:01 UTC|

 What is the deadline to submit a proposal?

-The deadline is Saturday, January 12, 2019 at 08:00 UTC.
-If you have any questions or concerns, please reach out to the ChefConf team at email@example.com.
+UPDATE!
+We’ve extended the deadline to submit CFPs for ChefConf!
+The deadline is Tuesday, January 22, 2019 at 08:01 UTC.
+If you have any questions or concerns, please reach out to the ChefConf team at firstname.lastname@example.org.
 We’re happy to help with your submission ideas and anything else you need!

 As our way of saying “thanks for helping make ChefConf great!”, speakers will receive a complimentary ticket to ChefConf 2019.

-ChefConf 2019 will take place May 20 to 23 at the Hyatt Regency Seattle in the heart of downtown Seattle, and the deadline for submissions is Friday, January 11, 2019 at 11:59 PM Pacific Time, so mark your calendar!
+ChefConf 2019 will take place May 20 to 23 at the Hyatt Regency Seattle in the heart of downtown Seattle, and the deadline for submissions is Tuesday, January 22, 2019 at 08:01 UTC, so mark your calendar!

 While we don’t offer travel assistance, ChefConf speakers will receive a complimentary ticket to ChefConf 2019 and professional coaching where desired.
 If you have any questions or concerns, please reach out to the ChefConf team at email@example.com.
 We’re happy to help with your submission ideas and anything else you need!